+Scorekeeping is essential in sports AND in business.
 You ask someone how their work is going, and the reply is “pretty good”, or “it’s coming along”, or “just about done”, only to learn a bit later that the job is really only 20% complete.
-English teachers call these verbal diversions euphemisms, or escape words.
+English teachers call these verbal diversions euphemisms (or escape words).
 They are a long way from the truth and they are rampant in business.

 Using key performance indicators (KPIs) is a great way to turn your business into a game.
-Here's some tips on creating your own score keeping system…
+Here are some tips on creating your own scorekeeping system…

 When exact measurements are made in your business, things are brought into clear focus, and there is no place to hide.

-Scorekeeping is about creating exact measurements that are simple to use, compare current and past performance, and allow for immediate feedback.
+Scorekeeping is about creating exact measurements that are simple to use, comparing current and past performance, and allowing for immediate feedback.
 It’s the only way to know if we are winning or losing in the game of business.
-But most importantly, and you can ask any championship sports team and their fans, scorekeeping primarily exists so that we know when to celebrate
+But most importantly, and you can ask any championship sports team and their fans, scorekeeping primarily exists so that we know when to celebrate.